 Pre-requisites: Minimum grade of C- in (ARCH 2121, 'Y' in AR21, ARCH 2123, or 'Y' in AR23)

 ARCH 2941.
-Honors Architectural History: Ancient through Renaissance.
+Honors Architectural History: Ancient through 17th Century.
 3 Credit Hours.

-Traces the history of Western architecture from the ancient world to the high renaissance and mannerism of the late 16th century.
-The evolution of architectural thought, various formal languages (styles) and theoretical concepts are studied through the examination of selected buildings within their specific political, social, economic, and cultural milieu.
-Emphasis on the analysis of the ancient temple and the Christian church.
-NOTE: This course can be used to satisfy the university Core Arts (AR) requirement.
-Although it may be usable towards graduation as a major requirement or university elective, it cannot be used to satisfy any of the university GenEd requirements.
-See your advisor for further information.
+Traces the history of architecture from the ancient world through the 17th century.
+The evolution of architectural thought, various formal languages (styles) and theoretical concepts from cultures around the world are studied through the examination of selected buildings within their specific political, social, economic, and cultural milieu.

 Cohort Restrictions: Must be enrolled in one of the following Cohorts: SCHONORS, UHONORS, UHONORSTR.